OGC Op. No. 11-02-10

 (o) A life settlement provider may sell, assign, pledge or otherwise transfer the ownership of a settled policy only to a licensed life settlement provider, an accredited investor or qualified institutional buyer, financing entity, special purpose entity, or related provider trust; provided, however, a life settlement provider may sell, assign, pledge or otherwise transfer a beneficial interest in a settled policy to someone other than a life settlement provider licensed in this state, an accredited investor or qualified institutional buyer, financing entity, special purpose entity, or related provider trust if a licensed life settlement provider continues to administer and service the settled policy and protects the privacy of the insured and owner pursuant to section seven thousand eight hundred ten of this article.

 Thus, in cases where the potential purchaser is not a qualified purchaser, only a beneficial interest in the settled policy may be sold, and a life settlement provider must remain the administrator and servicer of the settled policy.
-Notably,
+Notably, § 7813(o) does not mandate that the original life settlement provider remain the administrator.

 In conclusion, ABC is not required to be licensed under the Insurance Law.
-It is, however, engaged in the business of life settlements and must abide by the privacy provisions of Insurance Law
+It is, however, engaged in the business of life settlements and must abide by the privacy provisions of Insurance Law § 7810(a).
+Finally, pursuant to Insurance Law § 7813(k), it is not permitted to make contact with any insured under a settled policy, unless it does so as the authorized representative of a life settlement provider or life settlement broker.

 For further information you may contact Supervising Attorney Michael Campanelli at the New York City Office.